mpasternak/html2docx/README.md

     # This service can be used by other containers
     # via Docker network: docker exec web-app html2docx ...
 ```

+## ⚠️ Security Warning

+**This software parses HTML as-is without any cleaning, validation, or sanitization.**

+- It does not perform HTML validation or cleanup
+- It is prone to fail when the HTML file is malformed or contains invalid markup
+- It does not protect against malicious HTML content
+- Use with caution and only with trusted HTML sources

 ## Usage